adambard/learnxinyminutes-docs/swift.html.markdown

 // Swift has support for storing a value of any type.
 // AnyObject == id
-// Unlike Objective-C `id`, AnyObject works with any value (Class, Int, struct, etc) var anyObjectVar: AnyObject = 7 anyObjectVar = "Changed value to a string, not good practice, but possible."
+// Unlike Objective-C `id`, AnyObject works with any value (Class, Int, struct, etc.) var anyObjectVar: AnyObject = 7 anyObjectVar = "Changed value to a string, not good practice, but possible."

 /*
     Comment here

     /*
         Nested comments are also supported
     */